 Another advantage you get after installing the module is automatic invoicing for recurring payments.
 A billing cycle is created automatically after a subscription is purchased.
-This way, you can save admin time on generating new invoices on each payment, since everything is done automatically in the Magento admin, as well as the customer account area.
-You can decide whether to set strict billing terms or allow customers to select the most suitable payment frequency.
+This way, you can save admin time on generating new invoices on each payment since everything is done automatically in the Magento admin.
+The same applies to the customer account area.
+In addition, you decide whether to set strict billing terms or allow customers to select the most suitable payment frequency.

-As for the improved user experience on the storefront, registered customers get the ability to view and manage subscriptions in their personal accounts.
+As for the improved user experience on the storefront, registered customers can view and manage subscriptions in their personal accounts.
 Your clients can check details of their subscription plans, as well as pause or cancel selected subscriptions whenever they want.